NERC-EDS/API4AI/croissant-examples/noc/readme.md

 ## GEBCO Croissant File

 `gebco_2024.json` is a Croissant file produced from our PDL using the above script.
 The distribution/recordsets were then manually edited to point to a zip file containing a series of GeoTIFF images.
 A sample notebook for loading this dataset is provided, `gebco_croissant_demo.ipynb`.

+# Example ML Workflow

+`pdl_croissant_ai_demo.ipynb` takes the above Croissant file and runs it through a machine learning algorithm, performing k-mean clustering on the GEBCO GeoTiffs.
+While these results are, themselves, meaningless due to the nature of the data it provides a clear demonstration of what the process would look like.